-Motivated by these advances, in Ref.\ \cite{Aratore2021}, the authors apply the formalism of the strong deflection limit to spherically symmetric spacetimes, computing the positions, magnifications and angular separations of higher-order images and linking these results to observable signatures in the visibility function — a central interferometric quantity defined as the Fourier transform of the source's brightness distribution; it has been demonstrated that higher-order images imprint distinctive features on the visibility function, most notably a characteristic staircase pattern.
+Motivated by these advances, in Ref.\ \cite{Aratore2021}, the authors apply the formalism of the strong deflection limit to spherically symmetric spacetimes, computing the positions and angular separations of higher-order images and connect these quantities to observable signatures in the complex visibility function — a central interferometric quantity defined as the Fourier transform of the source's brightness distribution; it has been demonstrated that higher-order images imprint distinctive features on the visibility function, most notably a characteristic staircase pattern.
 Such structure encodes crucial details about the spacetime metric, thus potentially providing direct observational evidence for testing gravitational theories.
-This staircase structure in the visibility function had previously been highlighted in the literature, with pioneering contributions by Johnson and collaborators \cite{Johnson-2020}.
+This characteristic staircase structure in the complex visibility function had previously been highlighted in the literature, with pioneering contributions by Johnson and collaborators \cite{Johnson-2020}.

 Complementing these theoretical developments, Rezzolla and Zhidenko proposed a robust parametrization for spherically symmetric black hole metrics in generic metric theories of gravity \cite{Rezzolla2014}.
 This approach systematically captures deviations from the Schwarzschild solution and facilitates model-independent tests of general relativity.
 Unlike traditional expansions in inverse radial coordinates \cite{Johannsen2011,Cardoso2014}, the Rezzolla-Zhidenko metric employs a compactified radial coordinate combined with a continued-fraction expansion.
 One of the key advantages of this parametrization is its improved convergence properties, which reduce the number of parameters required to accurately describe the spacetime metric from the event horizon to asymptotic infinity.